 Bone and skin health

 The less mobile a person with late-stage Alzheimer’s becomes, the increased likelihood that they’ll be bed or chair-bound.
 This can have significant implications for someone’s skin and bone health.
 Problems such as pressure sores, frozen joints and the deterioration of the skin are all fairly common for those living with Alzheimer’s.

 If these aren’t kept on top of, they can lead to a serious deterioration in someone’s health.
 Luckily, a carer is able to spot the signs and help relieve some of these symptoms.
 Here’s some of the things they can do:

-With frail bones and the aforementioned risk of skin tears, ease of injury is increased.
+- Handling with care – With frail bones and the aforementioned risk of skin tears, ease of injury is increased.
 This is especially true when it comes to moving someone from one position or place to another.
-A carer should have a good understanding of the best practices when it comes to ensuring risk of injury is reduced.
+A carer should have a good understanding of the best practices when it comes to ensuring the risk of injury is reduced.

 Helping to prevent infections

-Staying in a sedentary position increases the likelihood of contracting pneumonia and the flu.
+Staying sedentary increases the likelihood of contracting things like flu.
 Reducing risk is about taking a more holistic approach to avoiding infection.

 Making life more comfortable

-Someone doesn’t have to actively tell you they’re in pain to communicate they’re in distress.
-Tell tale signs include pale skin and gums, shaking, and throwing up.
+- Recognising physical distress– Someone doesn’t have to actively tell you they’re in pain to communicate they’re in distress.
+Things like pale skin and gums and shaking can be indicators.

 ‘Palliative’ can be a bit of a confusing word.
 In short, it just means support for someone with a terminal illness.
 It’s a necessary step for someone with Alzheimer’s when symptoms have begun to deteriorate to the point in which they can no longer cope alone.